syncfusion-content/angular-docs/angular/Menu/Icons-and-navigation.md

 documentation: ug
 ---

-# Icons and navigation in Angular Menu Control
+# Icons and navigation in Angular Menu

 ## Icons